 4. A mannequin bust

 Make use of props to help you show your jewelry in the greatest light possible.
 Mannequin busts for necklaces are available at most craft stores and are an excellent method to give your items a good and realistic form.

-We’ve discovered that most retailers have black busts because they make jewelry stand out and add a feeling of luxury.
-However, as I indicated in the previous point, shooting your goods on white will improve its appearance significantly.
+We’ve discovered that most retailers have black busts because they make the jewelry stand out and add a feeling of luxury.
+However, as I indicated in the previous point, shooting your goods in white will improve its appearance significantly.
 Jewelry photography is no different.
 So, if you just have a black jewelry bust, cover it with a white cloth before photographing it.
-The backdrop can always be removed afterwards.
+The backdrop can always be removed afterward.